 \subsection{Impact of VE in estimating gradients}

-We can use our simple sharp profiles above to gain insight into the relationship between $E_1$, $E_2$, and the accuracy of the first derivative.
-To do that, we assume that the density of the test particle distribution follows profile A, Eq.~(\ref{mountain}), so that it totally determines the VEs through Eq.~(\ref{estimator}).
-Let us also assume that we wish to obtain the SPH derivative of a generic wall-like function $f$ given by profile $D$~in Table (\ref{table1}), Eq.~(\ref{wall})\footnote{This test would, mimic for example, a thermal wave passing through a star.}.
-Such derivative, $\frac{df}{dx}$, is sensitive to the choice of the estimator $X$ to compute the VEs.
-We can thus compare the analytic and the numerical value of $\frac{df}{dx}$ and carry out the $L_1$ analysis of the results.
+We can use our simple sharp profiles above to gain insight into the relationship between $E_1$, $E_2$ in Eqs.~(\ref{errorE1}, \ref{errorE2}), as well as the accuracy of the first derivative.
+To do so, we assume that the density of the test particle distribution follows profile A, Eq.~(\ref{mountain}), so that it totally determines the VEs through Eq.~(\ref{estimator}).
+Let us also assume that we wish to obtain the SPH derivative of a generic wall-like function $f$ given by profile $D$ in Table~\ref{table1}, Eq.~(\ref{wall})\footnote{This test would mimic, for example, a thermal wave passing through a star.}.
+Such a derivative, $\frac{df}{dx}$, is sensitive to the choice of the estimator $X$ to compute the VEs.
+We can thus compare the analytic and the numerical value of $\frac{df}{dx}$ and carry out the $L_1$ analysis of the results with Eq.~(\ref{L1formula}).